How to add a localization in App Store Connect

 Localize iPhone apps into the right languages

-Using iTunes Connect, you've probably already noticed users from all over the world downloading your app.
+Using App Store Connect, you've probably already noticed users from all over the world downloading your app.
 How many more users can you get by translating and localizing your iOS app description into another language?
 Into two, or more?
 Babble-on makes it easy to localize your iPhone or iPad app description for the iTunes App Store.

 From our blog: Which languages are worth localizing into? »